CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 ## Reducing latency

-Part of the reason why having an efficient, focused process is important is that if you are working with *active* candidates, they are likely concurrently interviewing with multiple other companies.
-If you find a great candidate that is a great fit for yor culture and can quickly plug into the team and project, the biggest favor you can do for yourself -- especially as a small team -- is to act expediently and reduce the latency from initial screening to the offer.
+Part of the reason why having an efficient, focused process is important is that when working with *active* candidates, they are likely concurrently interviewing across multiple opportunities.
+If you find a great candidate that is a fit for yor culture and can quickly plug into the team, the biggest favor you can do for yourself -- especially as a small team -- is to act expediently and reduce the *latency* from initial screening to the offer.

 Consider a typical take home:

-1. **(1d)** I would meet with the candidate 30-60 minutes first.
+1. **(1d)** Meet with the candidate 30-60 minutes first.
-2. **(1-7d)** Then I'd assign a take home, but it would need to work within the candidate's schedule which may mean a weekend.
+2. **(1-7d)** Assign a take home, but it would need to work within the candidate's schedule which may mean a weekend.
-3. **(1d)** Once the take home is returned, I'd need to review the take home first and schedule a followup.
+3. **(1d)** Once the take home is returned, review the take home submission first and schedule a followup.
-4. **(1d)** Because a candidate could ostensibly "cheat" on a take home, this final session needs to be a hands on coding session again so I can actually ask the candidate to extend the project in some way while watching.
+4. **(1d)** Because a candidate could ostensibly "cheat" on a take home, this final session needs to be a hands on coding session again to actually ask the candidate to extend the project in some way while watching.

-Remember my earlier comment about the increasing complexity of web front-ends?
-It is easy to see that to even support this process requires complex software to manage candidate tracking, scheduling, and calendar reconciliation across 1-3 weeks.
+Remember the earlier comment about the increasing complexity of web front-ends?
+It is easy to see that to even support this protracted process requires complex software to manage candidate tracking, scheduling, and calendar reconciliation across 1-3 weeks.
 The excessive process *is* the source of complexity, friction, and latency.

-In a competitive market or for a great resource, you can easily lose out with an excessively long process and not showing decisiveness.
-This extended process creates multiple opportunities to lose otherwise great candidates in the funnel due to either their time constraints or other opportunities getting to an offer faster.
+In a competitive market or for a great resource, it is easy to lose out with an excessively long process and not showing decisiveness.
+This extended process creates multiple opportunities for attrition in the funnel due to either time constraints or other opportunities getting to an offer faster; ***the net result is picking from the "least worst" candidates -- ones that had no other choice but to stick around***.

-Rather than jumping through all of these hoops, using a focused set of questions that measure for experience and seniority  --  in 1 single live coding session - -  seems far better at reducing the latency involved with more drawn out processes since the time expended per candidate is significantly lower and allows a team to compare more candidates in a smaller window.
-If a process can qualify candidates faster with lower attrition rates in the funnel, it yields access to a bigger pool of candidates.
+Rather than jumping through all of these hoops, using a focused set of questions that measure for experience and seniority  --  in 1 single live coding session - -  seems far better at reducing the latency involved with more drawn out processes since the time expended per candidate is significantly lower.
+The side effect is that it allows a team to *compare more candidates* in a smaller window; if a process can qualify candidates faster with lower attrition rates in the funnel, it yields access to a bigger pool of candidates.

 But this also requires a shift away from a focus on static measures of present knowledge and skills against current needs and towards perhaps a more subjective sense of a candidate’s level of experience and growth mindset.